Nabokov's Quartet

-The latter two were reprinted in 1968 in Nabokov's Congeries, and "Lik" and "The Vane Sisters" are included in Tyrants Destroyed and Other Stories (1975).
-All four stories were published again posthumously within The Stories of Vladimir Nabokov.
+"An Affair of Honor" and "The Visit to the Museum" were later reprinted in A Russian Beauty and Other Stories (1973), and "Lik" and "The Vane Sisters" were reprinted in Tyrants Destroyed and Other Stories (1975).
+"The Vane Sisters" and "The Visit to the Museum" were also included in Nabokov's Congeries (1968), and all four stories were published again posthumously within The Stories of Vladimir Nabokov (1995).